bihealth/bih-cluster/bih-cluster/docs/index.md

 - **HPC 4 Research** -- for basic and translational research,
 - **HPC 4 Clinic** -- for translational, clinical research within the Charite firewall.
+  (Beta test - do not use for production purposes or with critical data yet).

 This documentation is maintained by BIH HPC IT, BIH CUBI (Core Unit Bioinformatics), and the user community.